Updated April 12, 2026

 What Protects Yield In This Stage

 Thin when plants are still small enough to separate cleanly, and weed shallowly because beets compete poorly with weeds when young.
-Maryland notes that the final thinning can be delayed until very small roots are large enough for table use, which is useful if you want edible thinnings without sacrificing spacing discipline.
+Final thinning can be delayed until very small roots are large enough for table use, which gives edible thinnings without sacrificing spacing discipline.
 The important thing is not thinning late enough to enjoy the greens.
 It is not thinning so late that the main crop never catches up.

 If you plant mixed beds, this is also the stage where spacing logic matters more than visual density.
 Even well-planned companion planting for vegetables does not rescue a beet row that stayed crowded too long underground.